athankefalas/RouteLinkKit/README.md

 **Limitations:**
 * Uses UIKit based navigation, which limits any product to work only on platforms that support UIKit.
 * Minor set up and configuration may be required.
+* All routes managed by a specific must be of the same type.

 ### ❗️Disclaimer

 This mini framework is simply a proof of concept, and has only been tested with iOS and iPadOS, using the SwiftUI App lifecycle.
-If you plan to use this framework, please do an extensive round of testing before commiting to it.
 As a result, it is provided as is and without ANY warranty of any kind.

-[TOC]
+If you plan to use this framework, especially in producion code, please do a round of testing before commiting to it.

 ## 📦 Instalation